DecentralizedAITracker/aitracker-sdk/README.md

 ### The oracle dapp
 The oracle recieves the dapp result encrypted and can decrypt it with its private key.
 The oracle should run in tee mode.
 ### The user
 The front end should create rsa keys and send the public key to the ml dapp.
+The result from the dapp will be encrypted with the user keys.